ChrisJohnsen/ISBN-Export-Tool/README.md

     is some version that does not haven an ISBN (often: eBook, audio).
 Such a list could be used to manaully "fix" the active edition.

-        node goodreads-tool.js missing-ISBNS path/to/goodreads-export.csv
+        node isbn-tool.js missing-ISBNS path/to/export.csv

 * Extract a list of ISBNs from shelved items.

-    This can be imported by some library interfaces.
-Doing so can let you review which books in (the exported snapshot of) your Goodreads (e.g.) `to-read` shelf are available through a particular library.
+    Lists of ISBNs can be imported by some library interfaces.
+Doing so can let you review which books from your exported data are available through a particular library.

-        node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read

-    If Goodreads supplies an ISBN-13 and ISBN-10, then only the ISBN-13 will be extracted.

-    * Optionally include both the ISBN-13 and ISBN-10 of each shelved item:

-            node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read --both
+        node isbn-tool.js get-ISBNS path/to/export.csv to-read

-        ISBN-10s are a proper subset of ISBN-13s, so there usually isn't a need for both, but maybe the system you want to send the generated list to doesn't know (how) to convert between them.
+    ISBN-13 values are preferred over ISBN-10 values.

-    * Optionally ask external web services for the ISBNs of other editions of the work that is shelved in Goodreads.
+    * Optionally ask external web services for the ISBNs of other editions of the ISBN that was extracted from the exported data.
 The supported web services are Open Library (two methods, probably equivalent), and LibraryThing (one method).
 Requests are rate limited, so it may take a second or two to retrieve the result ISBNs.

-            node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read --editions
+            node isbn-tool.js get-ISBNS path/to/export.csv to-read --editions

         This only produces ISBN-13s, but can be combined with `--both` if you want both of them.
 The "editions of" relation is cached locally to avoid spamming the web services.

-        This can be handy if the system to which you'll be giving the extracted ISBNs does not automatically look for other editions of a particular work (maybe you shelved the paperback edition on Goodreads, the library doesn't have it, but does have a hardback edition).
+        This can be handy if the system to which you'll be giving the extracted ISBNs does not automatically look for other editions of a particular work (maybe you saved the paperback edition, the library doesn't have it, but does have a hardback edition).

+    * Optionally include both the ISBN-13 and ISBN-10 of each shelved item:

+            node isbn-tool.js get-ISBNS path/to/export.csv to-read --both

+        ISBN-10s are a proper subset of ISBN-13s, so there usually isn't a need for both, but maybe the system you want to send the generated list to doesn't know (how) to convert between them.

 # Development

 This software is developed with Node.js using the IDE and tooling described below.
-It is intended to eventually run in the iOS Scriptable app, but also directly in Node.js for easier testing of the functionality that can be shared.
+It runs in the iOS Scriptable app, and in Node.js (for easier testing of the functionality that can be shared).
 A webpage-based version should also be possible, but is not a primary focus.

 ## Editor/IDE